dcunited001/dcunited001.github.io/_drafts/civil-disobedience-and-operational-strategy-in-information-warfare.md

 now.
 Since the epoch before commerce and discovery of metallurgy, the incentive to keep information secret has pervaded culture, even resulting in cultural movements such as esotericism.
-That paradigm in the background of human culture itself has eluded the need for (inspection).
+That paradigm in the background of human culture itself has eluded the need for close inspection.

 > "Remember, I'm writing this article with less than $20 to my name
 > and less than $400 in annual income from 2016.
 I have never taken